mimoduo/mimogear/README.md

 ## Installation

 After successfully downloading Mimogear, we'll need to download and install _node.js_ from [node's website](https://nodejs.org/en/) to help with managing Mimogear's dependencies.

-Now that we have everything ready to start, open up your terminal and enter in the following:
+With node.js installed, open up your terminal and enter in the following:

 ```sh
 cd <folder-of-Mimogear> (drag the folder into your terminal)